Side GardeningSide Gardening

 Temperature: Daytime highs of 20–27 degrees Celsius and nighttime lows of 10–21 degrees are to be expected.

-Soil: make sure it drains well.
+Soil: Make sure it drains well.

 Propagation: Root and stem cuttings work well.

-Fertilizer and Feeding: fertilize once a month during the growing season, but stop doing so during the winter.
+Fertilizer and Feeding: Fertilize once a month during the growing season, but stop doing so during the winter.

 Other names: Also known as a bear paw.